saijeeitokar369/saijeeitokar369/README.md

 ## ⏰ Theme Clock

-A simple web project featuring an analog and digital clock with a customizable theme-based interface.
+A web-based clock featuring both analog and digital time displays with a theme-based interface.

 **Tech:** HTML • CSS • JavaScript